Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Kristen sitting on a man made wall

-The photo was taken close to the beginning of the Hickman Bridge Trail with the Fremont River in the background.
+As you walk back to the parking lot, you’ll pass the Fremont River.
+This photo was taken close to the beginning of the Hickman Bridge Trail with the Fremont River in the background.

 View of the Castle which makes a fun photo

-Stone sign pointing to the Castle rock formation
+Stone sign pointing to the Castl

 Capitol Dome is a great photo location in Capitol Reef